Chymyst/chymyst-core/README.md

 In the JoCaml syntax, `a` and `c` are declared implicitly, together with the reaction.
 This kind of implicit declaration is not possible in `JoinRun` because Scala macros do not allow us to insert a new top-level name declaration into the code.
-So, declarations of molecule injectors need to be explicit.
+So, declarations of molecule emitters need to be explicit.
 Other than that, `JoinRun`'s syntax is closely modeled on that of `ScalaJoin` and JoCaml.

-- Molecule injectors (or “channels”) are not singleton objects as in `ScalaJoin` but locally scoped values.
+- Molecule emitters (or “channels”) are not singleton objects as in `ScalaJoin` but locally scoped values.
 This is how the semantics of JC is implemented in JoCaml.
 In this way, we get more flexibility in defining molecules.
 - Reactions are not merely `case` clauses but locally scoped values (instances of class `Reaction`). `JoinRun` uses macros to perform some static analysis of reactions at compile time and detect some errors.
 - Reactions and molecules are composable: we can begin constructing a join definition incrementally, until we have `n` reactions and `n` different molecules, where `n` is a runtime parameter, with no limit on the number of reactions in one join definition, and no limit on the number of different molecules.
 (However, a join definition is immutable once it is written.)
 - Join definitions are instances of class `ReactionSite` and are invisible to the user (as they should be according to the semantics of JC).